 Here's the situation I'm in: it's already mid-August, and I am NOT ready for summer to be over yet.

-So, when my boyfriend and I started brainstorming a combined birthday trip for late September/early October, we both decided that we want to extend our summers.
+So, when Elliot and I started brainstorming a combined birthday trip for late September/early October, we both decided that we want to extend our summers.
 We both agreed that we should go somewhere warm.
 Somewhere sunny.
 Somewhere… beachy.

 Then Panama City Beach's Bucket List campaign fell into my email inbox.